hci-lab-um/heuristics-for-test-tool-design/README.md

   </details>

-  <details><summary>Click here for links to fast tracks</summary>
+  <details><summary>Click here for links to downloads of heuristics lists and mindmaps </summary>

    Start here if you've used idea-t before and want to fast-track into the heuristics

   [◄ To List of Heuristics download](/Downloads/idea-t-heuristics-list-v2.docx) (This is a Word document with a list of the 12 heuristics for download and printing)

-  [◄ To Quick Start page](/How-To/Navigate-idea-t/QuickStart.md) (This is a page with a brief summary of the 12 heuristics and links to their individual pages)

   [◄ To xmind mind map](/Downloads/idea-t-mindmap-skeleton.xmind) (This is an xmind file that holds the start of a mind map)

   [◄ To printable mind map](/Downloads/TBD) (link and file to be added - This is a downloadable poster that can be used for a round table discussion / workshop for idea-t with the start of a mind map)

-   [◄ To Agenda for planning meeting](/Downloads/idea-t-heuristics-meeting-agenda-v2.md) (This is a downloadable Word document with an outline agenda for an idea-t planning meeting)
+   [◄ To Agenda for planning meeting](/Downloads/idea-t-heuristics-meeting-agenda-v2.docx) - This is a downloadable Word document with an outline agenda for an idea-t planning meeting, [meeting agenda list also available as a pdf](idea-t-heuristics-meeting-agenda-v2pdf)

   </details>